-With RPA, and if equipped with FPA. as the vehicle moves at speeds of less than 8 km/h (5 mph) the sensors on the bumpers may detect objects up to 2.5 m (8 ft) behind and 1.2 m (4 ft) in front of the vehicle within a zone 25 cm (10 in) high off the ground and below bumper level.
-These detection distances may be shorter during warmer or humid weather.
-Blocked sensors will not detect objects and can also cause false detections.
-Keep the sensors clean of mud, dirt, snow, ice, and slush: and clean sensors after a car wash in freezing temperatures.
+With RPA, and if equipped with FPA, as the vehicle moves at speeds of less than 8 km/h (5 mph) the sensors on the bumpers detect objects up to 2.5 m (8 ft) behind and 1.2 m (4 ft) in front of the vehicle within a zone 25 cm (10 in) high off the ground and below bumper level.
+These detection distances may be less during warmer or humid weather.